spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-proxy.md

 Some proxies inspect TLS traffic by terminating the client's connection at the proxy and making its own connection to the destination.
 In these cases, the proxy will usually generate its own certificate to present to the client, which the client must then trust.

-The Ocean Controller makes connections to the Spot APIs using TLS endpoints and expects a trusted certificate.
+The Ocean Controller connects to the Spot APIs using TLS endpoints and expects a trusted certificate.
 In the case of proxies that terminate the TLS connection at the Proxy, the issuing Certificate Authority (CA) of the certificate that the proxy presents to the Ocean Controller must be added to its list of trusted CAs.

 To be able to add these "extra CAs" to the Ocean Controller, we provide a way that you can add certificates to a secret which will be added to the trust chain for the controller.